fledit-sh/fsfw-from-zero/start/01-tasks.md

 As described before, the framework provides task abstraction with some advantages

 - Task execution can be deferred until an explicit `start` method is called
-- Same uniform API for multiple operating systems
+- Same uniform API across multiple operating systems

 The goal of this task is to implement the task specified in 1 using the abstractions provided in step 1.